 The Community School Board of Trustees consists of a diverse group of parents, alumni, and past parents.

-The Board of Trustees’ primary function is to select and support the Head of School, to actively promote and protect the mission and philosophy of the school, to establish school policies and goals, to approve budgets, to insure the financial stability of the school, and to oversee and support the continued execution of the Strategic Plan.
+The Board of Trustees’ primary functions are to select and support the Head of School, to actively promote and protect the mission and philosophy of the school, to establish school policies and goals, to approve budgets, to ensure the financial stability of the school, and to oversee and support the continued execution of the Strategic Plan.
 Trustees do not become involved directly in specific management, personnel, or curricular issues.

 Trustees are nominated to the Board on an annual basis.
 Self-nomination is permitted.
 A position on the Board ideally requires a commitment of two, three-year terms.
 Members are elected to the Board at the spring Annual Meeting.